v-erse/CodeReference/src/pages/JavaScript/JavaScript.md

 let myVariable = "my value";
 ```

-With `let` and `var` we can also declare variables without initialising them.
+With `let` and `var` we can also declare variables without initializing them.
 These variables will be assigned the value `undefined` in the meantime.

 ```js
 let myVariable;